PetrelPine/erocool-downloader-lite/README.md

 + If it's a detail page link, it will download target gallery **without any restrictions**.

-+ If it's a list page link, it will ask you to enter page number.
-'6-10' means download page 6-10, '6-' means download all pages from page 6 to last page, '-10' or '10' means download all pages from page 1 to page 10. **Restrictions will be enabled when download from list page**, galleries with excluded tags and galleries without chinese version will not be downloaded.
++ If it's a list page link, it will ask you to enter page range.
+'6-10' means download from page 6 to page 10, '6-' means download all pages from page 6 to last page, '-10' or '10' means download all pages from the first page to page 10. **Restrictions will be enabled when download from list page**, galleries with excluded tags and galleries without chinese version will not be downloaded.

-##### Mode 2: Download Daily Ranked Galleries

-It will download all galleries in daily-ranked gallery list page. ***(restrictions are enabled)***
++ If you entered both detail page links and list page links, detail page links will be downloaded first.
+When it comes to list page links, it will ask you to enter the page range.

-##### Mode 3: Collect Covers
+##### Mode 2: Collect Covers

-Collect all covers from existing galleries. *(white output means cover exists;  green output means cover is collected successfully; yellow output means cover is missing but gallery has excluded tags or gallery has no chinese version; red output means cover is missing.)*
+Collect all covers from existing galleries.
+The collection log will be shown in the console.

-##### Mode 4: Resume Incomplete Downloads
+##### Mode 3: Resume Incomplete Downloads

 It will load all incomplete **detail** links from '_incomplete_links.json' file, and start to download these galleries using mode 1.

-##### Mode 5: Open Gallery with Specific Name
+##### Mode 4: Open Gallery by Name

 It will open target gallery folder if you enter the correct name of the gallery, otherwise it will only open the 'Gallery' folder.

 ##### Tips:

-+ If you want to stop download, just close the program window, the progress is already saved.
++ If you want to stop download process, just close the program window, the progress is already saved as the download goes.

 + All galleries are stored under 'Gallery' folder and all covers are stored under 'Cover' folder.
-All incomplete links are stored in '_incomplete_links.json' file.

-+ You can check incomplete list page links in '_incomplete_links.json' file. *(bug: incomplete list page link will not be removed even it is complete)*
++ You can check incomplete links in '_incomplete_links.json' file.
+You can also add links to '_incomplete_links.json' file if you follow the pattern.

 ---